 A song of your choice, preferably an art song in English.
 If you don’t know an art song, you may sing something like ‘O Canada,’ ‘Amazing Grace,’ a church hymn or your favourite Broadway song.

-On the day of your audition, you will be greeted by Iain, our General Manager.
+On the day of your audition, you will be greeted by Cheryl, our General Manager, or the conductor of the choir you are auditioning for.
 During the auditions, parents are asked to wait outside.
 While our conductors are working with the singers, parents can discuss the details of our program with Iain – there are sure to be lots of questions!

 Results of the auditions are communicated at the end of the session.
-If you are successful, you will be contacted by Cantilon’s General Manager no later than the day after your audition with information about how to register for your program.
+If you are successful, you will be given an information sheet about programme fees and how to register.